telerik/kendo-ui-core/docs/controls/layout/window/overview.md

 ### Positioning and Opening

-In some scenarios, it is preferable to center a Window rather than open it near the HTML element used to define the content.
-It is also common to open a Window as the result of the action of a user rather than on the `load` event of a page.
+In lots of scenarios, it is preferable to center the Window rather than open it near the HTML element used to define its content.
+It is also common to open a Window as the result of a user action, rather than on the `load` event of the page.
 The [Window API](/api/javascript/ui/window) provides methods for handling these scenarios.
+Basically, the widget can be initialized as non-visible and opened when needed.

-The example below demonstrates how to center a Kendo UI Window and open it on button click.
+The example below demonstrates how to center and open a Kendo UI Window on button click.

 ###### Example